EventStore/samples/QuickStart/README.md

 This is now the details of the second event you wrote in the console application.
 Note both the `Metadata` and `Data` values are equivalent to the Metadata and Data values in code.

-### Reading Your Event ###
+### Reading Written Events From a Stream ###

 Cool!
 You've written your first two events into EventStore DB.
 Quite easy, is it not?
 Now, for EventStore DB to be completely useful, you need to have access to this data in the future.
-In RDBMS solutions, we `SELECT` this data into a series of records, then map it into our CLR objects.
-With EventStore DB, you read the created stream, then de-serialize the information using a JsonSerializer, into your CLR objects for use.
+In other data storage software, we `SELECT` or `Query` this data into a series of records, then map it into our CLR objects.
+With EventStore DB, you read the stream data and de-serialize it to CLR objects using a JsonSerializer.

 Open the `Program.cs` file in the `StreamReader` project.
 Paste the following code into the file, replacing everything else:

+> _Note:_ We are not going to deserialize the event data into a CLR object.
+Object serialization and de-serialization procedures can be learned through your serialization library of choice.

 ```CSharp
 // basic connection to EventStore DB